Sportsman Channel: Programming

 Programming on Sportsman Channel as of 2014 includes various shows pertaining to hunting (both by archery and through firearms), fishing and firearms.
-An hour-long condensed version of Cam & Co., a news magazine/talk radio program produced by the National Rifle Association for SiriusXM Patriot, airs each weeknight.
+An hour-long condensed version of Cam & Co., a news magazine/talk radio program produced by the National Rifle Association of America for SiriusXM Patriot, airs each weeknight.
 Most other shows on the channel air in half-hour timeslots.
 Sportsman Channel also airs infomercials during the overnight hours.

 In September 2009, the channel announced it would carry up to 100 original programs on its schedule starting in the fourth quarter of 2009.
 In March 2014, the channel premiered Amazing America with Sarah Palin, an outdoor program hosted by the former Alaska governor and 2008 Republican vice presidential candidate; the program was renewed for a second season slated to air in early 2015.

 Sportsman Channel HD

 Sportsman Channel HD is a high definition simulcast feed of Sportsman Channel, that broadcasts in the 1080i resolution format.
 On January 19, 2010, the channel announced it would launch an HD simulcast feed the following week on January 25 of that year.

 In February 2010, Dish Network became the first provider to carry the channel's HD feed.
 The HD feed is now available on various providers including AT&T, Cablevision, and Comcast.